 Getting more for less

-Two key parameters are fueling lithium-ion battery growth: continuous improvement in the energy density of batteries, and drastic reductions in costs.
+Besides stepping up production capacity, there are two other key areas for battery manufacturers to focus on: continuous improvement in the energy density of batteries and drastic reductions in costs.

 To meet this demand, current production will have to grow exponentially in the coming years.
-By 2023, manufacturing capacity in Europe is expected to be around 198 gigawatt-hours per year – up from 18 GWh in 2019.
+According to Wood MacKenzie, a global research and consultancy firm, cumulative lithium-ion battery capacity is projected to rise more than fivefold to 5,500 GWh between 2021 and 2030.
 Meanwhile China’s capacity in 2023 is expected to be as high as 800 GWh.

 The production of cathode material requires temperatures of around 800 to 1,000 degrees Celsius in the calcination process.
 Also, the manufacturing process has to be designed and controlled to ensure exceptionally high purity levels in the cathode materials.
 As with all industrial high-temperature production processes, the challenge for furnace operators is to maximize energy efficiency and productivity, while ensuring a consistent, high-quality cathode material.

-“Because Kanthal’s heating systems enable producers to achieve the exact temperatures in the zones where it is needed, they will give the best-quality cathode powder with good energy efficiency and high productivity,” Pimpalnerkar says.
-“This is going to be important in the coming years, as demand for lithium-ion batteries rapidly takes off.”
+“Because Kanthal’s heating systems enable producers to achieve the exact temperature in the zones where it is needed, they will give the best-quality cathode powder with good energy efficiency and high productivity,” Pimpalnerkar says.
+“Given Kanthal’s global presence, we can also help customers to grow and expand globally, and we can provide strong technical support.
+All of this is going to be important in the coming years, as demand for lithium-ion batteries rapidly takes off.”